watadarkstar/Front-end-Developer-Interview-Questions/questions/javascript-questions.md

 # JS Questions:

+* What is the (function() { } )() construct in JavaScript IIFE? [see link](https://stackoverflow.com/questions/8228281/what-is-the-function-construct-in-javascript)
+* What is a closure, and how/why would you use one? [see video](https://www.youtube.com/watch?v=swU3c34d2NQ)
+* Explain how Promises works - [see stackoverflow](https://stackoverflow.com/questions/23772801/basic-javascript-promise-implementation-attempt/23785244#23785244)
+* `setTimeout` questions
+* What is the difference between a function expression and function declaration?

 * Explain event delegation
 * Explain how `this` works in JavaScript
 * Explain how prototypal inheritance works